vitekzkytek/PythonDataIES/README.md

 ## Credits
-Passing the course will be rewarded with 6(?)
-ECTS credits.
+Passing the course is rewarded with 5 ECTS credits.

 # Course requirements
 The requirement for passing the course is submission of the homework and the final project.